 An Open House to present the final concept for the Charman Creek development to the public and to survey stakeholders and neighbours will be held in Fall 2018.

 The Sunshine Coast Affordable Housing Society intends to build three rental units on the proposed property at Harmony Lane/Franklin Road.
 Currently, the Town of Gibsons is working to create a buildable lot at the site.
 For more information, read the staff report on Franklin Road Affordable Housing Project.

-At the Committee meeting of October 17, Council reviewed public input from the June Open House and tentatively selected two sites for Affordable Housing projects that could be developed by the Sunshine Coast Affordable Housing Society.
-At 749 School Road (the old RCMP building), Council is currently applying under the Surplus Federal Real Property for Homelessness Initiative for the acquisition and use of the property, in order to pursue a vision for transitional/supportive housing at the site.
+At 749 School Road (the old RCMP building), Council has applied under the Surplus Federal Real Property for Homelessness Initiative for the acquisition and use of the property, in order to pursue a vision for transitional/supportive housing at the site.
 For more information, please read Memo to Council re SFRPHI.

 |Timing||Portion of Charman Creek Lands (40 units)||Franklin Road (2 units) and other road ends||Old RCMP at 749 School Rd|

 |Nov.
 7, 2017||Confirm site;